tidev-cellar/titanium-boilerplates/README.md

 - [ ] Karma
 - [ ] Appium

-For a quick overview about the individual templates, what tools they use and what they do in general check the following listing:
+For a quick overview about the individual templates, what tools they use and what they do in general refer to the following table.

 | Name | Tools | Descriptions | Readme |
 | --- | --- | --- | --- |